 Cha Cha No Ma

 Cha Cha No Ma is the most interesting tea room in Tokyo to learn about and taste diverse top quality sencha from Japan.
 Directly from the tea farms delivered Japanese tea is the freshest mid to late spring so ideally come to taste the unique flavours of each vintage between April and May, to stock yourself for the year ahead.
-Come before or after the rush lunch hour, so you can talk to the the in-house tea expert.
-Read more about his unique philosophy of serving sencha in my in-depth article.
-Cha Cha No Ma’s healthy (vegetarian option available) bento lunch paired with tea is worth trying, but the Harajuku crowds join in the small contemporary Tokyo tea room.
+Talk to the the in-house tea expert about the perfect tea for you.
+Read more about the unique tea philosophy of Yoshi Watada, who now also teaches tea classes in Yokohama and Oomiya, in my in-depth article.
+Cha Cha No Ma’s desserts or chocolates paired with tea make for a nice treat next to the silent break in the small contemporary Tokyo tea room.

 5-13-14 Jingumae, Shibuya-ku, Tokyo 150-0001